Career Timeline of Oprah Winfrey: Major Achievements and Milestones

 2013: Starred in The Butler

-In 2013, Oprah Winfrey starred in the film 'The Butler' directed by Lee Daniels.
-Her performance garnered Oscar buzz but she was not nominated.
+In 2013, Oprah Winfrey starred in the film "The Butler" directed by Lee Daniels.
+Her performance garnered Oscar buzz, though she was not nominated.

 Loading Video...

-In April 2014, Oprah Winfrey spoke at a fundraiser in Arlington, Virginia, for Lavern Chatman, who was a candidate in a primary to nominate a Democratic Party candidate for election to the U.S. House of Representatives.
+In April 2014, Oprah Winfrey spoke for over 20 minutes at a fundraiser in Arlington, Virginia, for Lavern Chatman, a Democratic Party candidate for election to the U.S. House of Representatives.

-As of 2014, Oprah Winfrey had a net worth exceeding $2.9 billion and had surpassed Meg Whitman as the richest self-made woman in America.
+As of 2014, Oprah Winfrey had a net worth in excess of 2.9 billion dollars and had overtaken former eBay CEO Meg Whitman as the richest self-made woman in America.

 Following the launch of the Super Soul Sunday and SuperSoul Sessions programs on Harpo Productions' SuperSoul TV, in 2016 Oprah Winfrey selected 100 people for the SuperSoul 100 list of "innovators and visionaries who are aligned on a mission to move humanity forward".